Talks

 | 2025-05-14 | Swedish Defence University | CS4S Matchmaking Event | Link 1 |

-Our lab manager Dr. Emre Süren gave a poster pitch at the Civil Security for Society Matchmaking Event by CrowdHelix to find collaborators for EU Cluster 3 2025 call.
-Dr. Emre pitched our latest lab work AI-fueled vulnerability research and AI-powered cyber threat intelligence.
+Hacking Lab manager Dr. Emre Süren gave a poster pitch at the Civil Security for Society Matchmaking Event by CrowdHelix to find collaborators for EU Cluster 3 2025 call.
+Dr. Süren pitched his latest lab work AI-fueled vulnerability research and AI-powered cyber threat intelligence.

 | 2025-05-08 | Royal Hacking Lab | Nackademin & IT-Högskolan | Link 1 |

-Dr. Emre Süren presented ongoing research in IoT Hacking, Threat Intelligence, and LLM Security to an engaged students from Nackademin and IT-Högskolan.
+Dr. Emre Süren presented ongoing research in IoT Hacking, Threat Intelligence, and LLM Security to a group of engaged students from Nackademin and IT-Högskolan.
 The demo contained a series of vulnerabilities (publicly available data, a default password, some weak encoding, and a business logic flaw) causing remote code execution.

 AI vs. AI: Current Battlefield of Offensive Security